-- " Each month look for the QR Code to learn tips and tricks for interacting with your child. - " To access the QR Codes each month open your picture app on your phone and hold it over the code.
-The video link will open up for tips and tricks on preparing your child to be ready for school.
+- " Look for QR Code to learn tips and tricks for interacting with your child and guide you to community early learning opportunities. - " To access the QR Codes open your picture app on your phone and hold it over the code.